The entire manual is available for download in PDF format.

 The Tribunal may deem an appeal to be withdrawn if the participant who filed the appeal does not respond to communications or fails to keep the Tribunal advised of their current address and phone number.
 The Tribunal uses the Board’s electronic records for contact information for workers.
 If a worker keeps the Board informed of their current contact information, the Tribunal has access to that information.
 The Tribunal will wait 90 days after being unable to contact a worker before deeming an appeal to be withdrawn.
 A withdrawn appeal cannot be reopened by the Tribunal.

-The Tribunal may deem an appeal to be withdrawn if the conduct of the party bringing the appeal merits a summary dismissal.
+The Tribunal may deem an appeal to be withdrawn if the conduct of the participant bringing the appeal merits a summary dismissal.
 Only extraordinary bad conduct will merit a summary dismissal, such as failing to obey contact restrictions placed on a participant due to a pattern of abusive or unacceptable behaviour.

 A participant who has appealed to the Tribunal may withdraw the appeal at any time before the appeal is decided.